 - (1) Where applicable, total number of shares purchased includes shares of common stock withheld with respect to option exercise costs and tax withholding obligations associated with the exercise or vesting of share-based compensation awards under our publicly announced benefit plans or programs. - (2) On February 6, 2020, we authorized the repurchase of up to \$500 million of our common stock, which is in addition to the \$600 million aggregate stock repurchase authorizations announced in May 2019 and August 2018.
 On May 11, 2020, we announced that we had temporarily suspended repurchases of our common stock.
-The temporary suspension remains in effect while we continue to assess market conditions and other factors.
+On August 24, 2020, we resumed repurchases of our common stock, as was announced on August 21, 2020.
 For more information on common stock repurchases, see "Management's Discussion and Analysis of Financial Condition and Results of Operations Liquidity and Capital Resources The Company Primary Uses of Liquidity and Capital Common Stock Repurchases" as well as Note 8 of the Notes to the Interim Condensed Consolidated Financial Statements.